Distribution-Aware Calibration for Object Detection with Noisy Bounding Boxes: More Ablation Studies

-As mentioned in Section~\ref{sec:setup}, the benchmark experiments are performed with ResNet-50-FPN \cite{he2016deep, lin2017feature} as the backbone.
-To further demonstrate the superior performance of our method, we conduct additional benchmark experiments on different backbones.
-Specifically, DISCO is compared to OA-MIL on COCO at the $40\%$ noise level with the backbone set to ResNet-101-FPN \cite{he2016deep, lin2017feature}.
-In this way, w can evaluate the performance improvement of our DISCO for a large-scale dataset when it is equipped with a larger backbone.
-The experimental results are reported in Table~\ref{tab:backbone}.
-It can be observed that our DISCO can further improve detection performance and still achieve state-of-the-art results, showing its potential to be coupled with more powerful backbones.

-\subsection{More Ablation Studies}
+\section{More Ablation Studies}

 In this section, we conduct more ablation studies to further verify the effectiveness of the proposed DISCO.
-These ablation studies contain the execution time of DISCO and sensitivity analysis of other hyperparameters.
+These ablation studies contain hyperparameter sensitivity, backbone compatibility, and the execution number of DISCO.
 Unless otherwise specified, the following experiments are all based on VOC at the $40\%$ noise level.